boiko88/vr_planet/readme.md

 The backend of the platform is created by Django.
 Information about special offers and VR headsets deals has to be scraped and processed on the pages.

-The initial version of the website has to have only 5 main pages:
+The initial version of the website has to have only 6 main pages:

-Home
+1) Home

-Blogs
+2) Blogs

+3) Games

-VR Headsets and equipment
+4) VR Headsets

-Special offers for VR games
+5) VR Equipment

-Forum
+5) Forum